-extended stored procedure
+extended

+high-availability (HA) failover

+Adaptive Server provides a list of failover addresses to high-availability-aware clients when they connect.
+This allows multiple clients to fail over eliminates the need for the "HAFAILOVER" entry in the directory services or interfaces

+file.

-A mechanism for calling external procedural language functions from within Adaptive Server.
-Users invoke an extended stored procedure using the same syntax as they use for a regular stored procedure, but instead of executing Transact-SQL statements, the ESP executes procedural language code, which is compiled in a dynamic link library (DLL) or shared library.
+A mechanism for calling external procedural language functions from within procedure Adaptive Server, Hears invoke an extended stored procedure using the same Adaptive Server.
+Users invoke an extended stored procedure using the same syntax as they use for a regular stored procedure, but instead of executing Transact-SQL statements, the ESP executes procedural language code, which is compiled in a dynamic link library (DLL) or shared library. extent Whenever a table or index requires space, Adaptive Server allocates a block of eight pages, called an extent, to the object.
+The size of the extent is determined by which logical page size your server is using, 2, 4, 8, or 16K. extent allocation A method of allocating new space for a table or an index.

-extent

-Whenever a table or index requires space, Adaptive Server allocates a block of eight pages, called an extent, to the object.
-The size of the extent is determined by which logical page size your server is using, 2, 4, 8, or 16K.

-extent allocation

-A method of allocating new space for a table or an index.
 In most cases, new space is allocated one page at a time.
 However, commands that need to allocate large amounts of space can perform extent allocation, allocating eight pages at a time.

-extent stealing

-When partitions have run out of space on the device, and extents have been allocated on another physical device.
+extent stealing When partitions have run out of space on the device, and extents have been allocated on another physical device.
 Extent stealing can take place when data is being inserted into the table with insert commands or bulk copy and while clustered indexes are being created.

-external login

-An alternate login name and password used when a Component Integration Services client logs in to a remote server.
+external login An alternate login name and password used when a Component Integration Services client logs in to a remote server.
 It is created using sp_addexternlogin.

-failback

-The planned event during which Adaptive Server is migrated back to, and restarted on, the original machine.
+F fact table The main table of a "star" database schema that has a composite key composed of attributes that are foreign keys of several dimension tables. failback The planned event during which Adaptive Server is migrated back to, and restarted on, the original machine.
 This involves moving the failed-over databases, devices, and client connections from the secondary companion to the restarted primary companion.

-failover

-During failover, Adaptive Server migrates to another machine which takes over the responsibility of managing the failed over Adaptive Server.
+failover During failover, Adaptive Server migrates to another machine which takes over the responsibility of managing the failed over Adaptive Server.
 Failover can occur because of either a scheduled maintenance or a failure of Adaptive Server or the machine running Adaptive Server.

-failover mode
+failover group (Cluster concept) A set of failover instances defined for a logical cluster.
+Failover groups let you specify preference and order for failover instances. failover instance (Cluster concept) An instance on which a logical cluster can run if one or more of its base instances fail.

-The mode of the primary companion after it has failed over and is running on the secondary companion.
+The mode The mode of the primary companion after it has failed over and is running on the secondary companion.

-family

-The coordinating process requests four worker processes from the pool of worker processes.
+family The coordinating process requests four worker processes from the pool of worker processes.
 The coordinating process together with the worker process is called a family.

-fatal errors

-Errors with severity levels of 19 and above.
+fatal errors Errors with severity levels of 19 and above.
 They terminate the user's work session, and requires that he or she log in again.

 Federal Information Processing Standards (FIPS) flagger An Adaptive Server option activated with the set command.
 When the FIPS flagger is active, Adaptive Server returns a warning message when you use Transact-SQL extensions to entry-level SQL92.
 FIPS recognizes SQL89 as the base standard.

-fetch

-A fetch moves the current cursor position down the cursor result set.
-Also called a cursor fetch.
+fetch A fetch retrieves one or more rows and changes the current cursor position in the cursor result set.
+Also called a cursor fetch field See column.

-field

-See column.